Hugius/FabiEngine3D/README.md

 # FabiEngine3D
 FabiEngine3D is a small game engine for simple 3D games.
 It contains various features such as: asset loading, 2D & 3D rendering, audio, user input, physics, scripting and an engine GUI to work with.
 The engine only uses 2 libraries: OpenGL 4.5 & SDL2.
 It is written in C++17 and works only on Windows.
-Development start on April 7, 2020.
+Development started on April 7, 2020.

 # Pages
 - [General information](FabiEngine3D/engine_assets/readme/GENERAL.md)